Constantly (Immature song)

 "Constantly" is a song by IMx (then known as Immature), issued as the second single from the group's second album Playtyme Is Over.
 The song peaked at #16 on the Billboard Hot 100 in 1994.
 It was also the group's second consecutive gold single, having been certified on March 28, 1995.

-Music video

 The official music video for the song was directed by Steven Blake.